Caleydo/vials/README.md

 ## Running Vials

+*Note:* We are currently working on a Docker based build ot simplify the deployment process.
+In the meanwhile create the dev environment

 ### Pre-conditions:
 #### Dev-Environment:
  * Install [caleydo_web_container](https://github.com/Caleydo/caleydo_web_container).
 This will set up a virtual machine that you can run through Vagrant.
 For details see documentation of the repository.